realJohnDoe/kenpo-gatsby/README.md

 4. Run your site using `gatsby develop` and navigate to your notes.
 If you used the above configuration, your URL will be `http://localhost:8000/{basePath}`

+## Troubleshooting

+Often times it is enough to delete the `.cache` and `public` folder and try the build again.

+If this does not help feel free to [open an issue](https://github.com/phartenfeller/gatsby-philipps-foam-theme/issues/new)

 ## Development

 This is a yarn workspace.
 Just run `yarn` in the root to install.